pantheon-systems/wp-saml-auth/tests/behat/README.md

 **Limited Test Coverage:**

-Due to redirect handling differences in SimpleSAMLphp 1.18.0, the test suite for this version only runs:
+Due to redirect handling differences in SimpleSAMLphp 1.18.0, the test suite for this version **skips all Pantheon WordPress upstream tests** and only runs:

 - **Basic login test**: Verifies that users can authenticate successfully
 - **Critical vulnerability notice test**: Confirms that administrators see the CVE-2023-26881 security alert

+The Pantheon upstream tests (comments, users, terms, etc.) are skipped because they require reliable admin login, which is problematic with 1.18.0's redirect handling.

 **Why Limited Testing:**